OTCCIS239/midterm-project-sp0613907/readme.md

         - Order Shipping Amt
         - Order Total
     - Create a listing of orders not yet shipped
     - Click on that order and get order details
-            - Customer name
-            - Shipping Address
-            - Products Ordered
 2. Create a Products page
     - Create a page that lists all products Organized by Category Type with price
     - Click on a product and see product name, description